BNew2022/Election_Analysis/README.md

     - Charles Casper Stockham won 23.0% of the popular vote with 85,213 votes cast in his favour.
     - Diana DeGette won 73.8% of the popular vote with 272,892 cast in her favour.
     - Raymon Anthony Doane won 3.1% of the popular vote with 11,606 cast in his favour.
-- The winner of the election was Diana DeGette with 73.8% of the vote with 272,892 votes.
+- The winner of the election was Diana DeGette with 73.8% of the vote and 272,892 votes.

 ## Election Audit Summary
 By creating this code, we can no easily re-use this program to analyze future election results.
 Since we are reading data from a .csv file, as long as the .csv comes in the same file configuration, we can re-use our work.
 Minor modifications may be required to clean and reorganize the data in the .csv file if it comes in a different format or simply change the column number that we are reading the information from.